Publishing Without Walls Catalog

-Publishing Without Walls is a scholarly publishing initiative at the University of Illinois at Urbana-Champaign.
-It is a collaborative effort between the University Library, the School of Information Sciences (iSchool), the Illinois Program for Research in the Humanities (IPRH), and the Department of African American Studies (DAAS).
-PWW is generously supported by a four-year grant from the Andrew W. Mellon Foundation.
+PWW began with the generous support of a grant from the Andrew W. Mellon Foundation running from 2016-2020.
+This grant is a collaborative effort between the University Library, the School of Information Sciences (iSchool), the Illinois Program for Research in the Humanities (IPRH), and the Department of African American Studies (DAAS).

 Who can publish with PWW?

 PWW has launched two series: